 -- Steven Swain, UC Cooperative Extension Environmental Horticulture Advisor, Marin and Sonoma Counties

 • [Click Here] With increasing drought and fire risk, gardening and land management in the wildland urban interface (WUI) can seem daunting.
-In this talk, Nikki will address six elements of firesafe landscaping to consider when trying to tackle this hot topic: where to plant, what to plant, spacing between plants, break up continuity in the garden, maintenance, irrigation.
-We will have lots of time for questions as we break down the pieces to creating a landscape that is beautiful, resilient, and habitat friendly.
+In this talk, Nikki addresses six elements of FireSafe landscaping to consider when trying to tackle this hot topic: where to plant, what to plant, spacing between plants, breaking up continuity in the garden, maintenance, and irrigation.
+Nikki takes lots of time to answer questions breaking down the pieces to creating a landscape that is beautiful, resilient, and habitat friendly.

-• [Click Here] This presentation covers defensible space zones, applicable fire codes and ordinances covering zones 0 - 4, and includes myth busting as it relates to creating defensible space.
-(March 2021)
+• [Click Here] This presentation covers defensible space zones, applicable fire codes and ordinances covering zones 0 - 4, It also includes defensible space myth busting.